 Research and successful outcomes of the minimally invasive TAVR have opened the door to more patients who need advanced treatment for aortic stenosis.
-At Doylestown Health's Heart Institute, TAVR patients benefit from the experience of a team of heart valve experts.
+At Doylestown Health's Heart and Vascular Center, TAVR patients benefit from the experience of a team of heart valve experts.

-The combined expertise of the team at Doylestown Health's Heart Institute is resulting in excellent outcomes for patients whose aortic stenosis slowed them down and made it difficult to enjoy everyday living.
+The combined expertise of the team at Doylestown Health's Heart and Vascular Center is resulting in excellent outcomes for patients whose aortic stenosis slowed them down and made it difficult to enjoy everyday living.

-The team recently marked a milestone by performing its 100th TAVR (Transcatheter Aortic Valve Replacement) procedure.
+In 2017, the team marked a milestone by performing its 100th TAVR (Transcatheter Aortic Valve Replacement) procedure.
 The measure known as 30-day mortality rate indicates the number of deaths within 30 days of having a procedure.
 The national rate for TAVR is about 7 percent.
 The rate at Doylestown Hospital is zero.

 "Our team works exceptionally well together with a single focus – the best possible outcome for each patient," says Jennifer Harrar, CRNP, Valve Clinic coordinator.

-New guidelines are opening the door to more patients eligible for TAVR.
+New guidelines are opening the door so more patients are eligible for TAVR.

 "TAVR is a transformative technology that is allowing an ever-increasing number of patients who develop severe aortic stenosis to lead longer and fuller lives," says Doylestown Health interventional cardiologist Steven Guidera, MD.